airswap/airswap-protocols/protocols/swap/README.md

-  address wallet;  // The Ethereum account of the party address token;   // The address of the token the party sends or receives uint256 param;   // The amount of ERC-20 or the identifier of an ERC-721 }
+  address wallet;  // The Ethereum account of the party address token;   // The address of the token the party sends or receives uint256 param;   // The amount of ERC-20 or the identifier of an ERC-721 bytes4 kind;     // The interface ID of the token.
+E.g. ERC-721 is 0x80ac58cd }
 ```